About the Street Transportation Department

 Office of the City Engineer

-The Office of the City Engineer is responsible for overseeing the selection of architects, engineers and contractors to execute the city's five-year, $5.6 billion capital improvement program.
+The Office of the City Engineer is responsible for overseeing the selection of architects, engineers and contractors to execute the city's five-year, capital improvement program.
 This includes overseeing improvements outside of the city’s right-of-way for city-owned facilities such as parks, fire stations, police stations and libraries.
-The Central Records, Citywide Procurement, Labor Compliance, Small Business Enterprise, Environmental and Floodplain/Drainage Programs sections are included in the Office of the City Engineer.
+The Central Records, Citywide Procurement, Labor Compliance, Small Business Enterprise, Environmental and Floodplain/Drainage Programs sections are part of the Office of the City Engineer.